tipikae/Fullstack-P6-MDD-full/back/README.md

 * create a database `CREATE DATABASE mdd;`,
 * import the SQL script `SOURCE script.sql;`.

-Open `src/main/resources/application-prod.properties` and update `spring.datasource.username` and `spring.datasource.password` with your MySQL credentials.

 ## Run
 In the root directory execute `mvn clean verify` in order to compile, test and package the archive.